Arigatouz/luftborn-rxjs-takeuntil-destroy/README.md

 ## Rule Details

-The `require-take-until-destroyed` rule enforces that all Observable subscriptions use the `takeUntilDestroyed` operator to automatically unsubscribe when the component or service is destroyed.
+The `require-take-until-destroyed` rule enforces that all Observable subscriptions use either the `takeUntilDestroyed` operator or one of the RxJS take operators (`takeUntil`, `takeWhile`, `take`, `takeLast`) to ensure subscriptions are properly terminated, preventing memory leaks.

 ### Examples